team914/autolib/README.md

 AutoLib is a Pros C++ Library based off of OkapiLib for Advanced Vex Autonomous Programming.

 *Notice: AutoLib Version 1 beta is coming out soon!
 And we would love your contributions!
-To find us, email acetousk@gmail.com or ping on the [Unofficial Vex Discord](https://discord.gg/) @potatehoes#7782*
+Find us in the contact section below.*

 ## Why AutoLib?